irismessage/altirra/README.txt

 	refresh rate.
 This is recommended for demos since many are written in Europe.

-Artifacting:
+NTSC Artifacting:
-	Enables emulation of false colors from alternating high resolution pixels.
+	Enables emulation of false colors from alternating high resolution pixels with NTSC video encoding.
 This is necessary to see colors in some games that use artifacting, such as Choplifter and Pitstop II.

+PAL Artifacting:
+	Enables emulation of false colors from chroma blending in the delay line of a PAL video decoder.
+This gives more accurate color output in programs that alternate color and grayscale lines to increase the effective color depth.

+Enhanced text output (hardware intercept):
+	Replaces the standard emulated video display with a text screen using native Windows fonts.
+This disables emulation of most Atari video features and only supports basic text modes, but produces a higher quality text display.

 ------------
 Disk options